JAlcocerT/JAlcocerT/content/blog/ssg-minimalist-web.md

 **Tl;DR**

-The minimalist web vs the independent web
+The minimalist web vs the independent web! 🌐✨

 **Intro**